adaptlearning/documentation/02_authoring_tool/04_feature_development/import_export/import-export-reqs.md

 # Import/Export Feature

 #### Objective
-*To be able to move courses from one instance of the AT to another for editing.*
+*To be able to move courses from one instance of the Adapt authoring tool to another for editing.*

 ## Definitions
 | Term               | Definition |